AI Workflow Stack

 Ship faster with AI coding tools, automation, and smart documentation

-Start with Cursor →Core tools
+Start with Cursor →Stack builder

 Your primary development environment.
 Cursor indexes your entire codebase, enabling multi-file edits, AI chat with repo context, and agent-mode for autonomous tasks.
 VS Code fork — your existing setup transfers directly.